Quick-Reference Guide to Cruising on the Danube River (including Prices)

 How much does a Danube River cruise cost?

-In general, river cruises are inclusive of many things, like wine and beer with lunch and dinner, and walking tours in each city.
+In general, river cruises are inclusive of many things, like wine and beer with lunch and dinner and walking tours in each city.
 We've written extensively about the cost of river cruises, overall, and what to expect in that regard.

 Sometimes you'll find them at lower starting prices, depending on the season (like if they're running holiday sales) and depending on the cruise line.
-The level of “luxury” of the cruise line and length of the cruise could also be determining factors for Danube River cruise cost.
+The level of “luxury” of the cruise line and the length of the cruise could also be determining factors for the Danube River cruise cost.

 What is the best Danube River cruise line?

-Here are a few well known cruise lines that market to United States consumers.
+Here are a few well-known cruise lines that market to United States consumers.
 They all have Danube river cruise boats that sail the famous river:

 Blue waves graphic.